-Due Diligence & Understanding Risk
+Due Diligence& Understanding Risk

-A foundational step in our human rights due diligence approach is supply chain mapping and traceability analysis, which provides us with essential information about our extended supply chains.
-As we increase our understanding and level of traceability, we work with partners such as Verité and Verisk Maplecroft to better understand human rights risk at the country and regional level.
+Our human rights due diligence approach begins with understanding potential adverse impacts to people touched by our business.
+A foundational step is supply chain mapping to understand workplace locations across extended supply chains.
+As we increase our understanding and level of traceability, we have worked with partners such as Verité and Verisk Maplecroft to better understand human rights risk at the country and regional level.

-We use publicly available data from sources such as the U.S. Department of Labor, United Nations Development Program, public media and civil society reports, and proprietary analysis provided by Verisk Maplecroft's team of human rights risk analytics experts.
-This includes the identification of unique regional risks, such as the significant migrant labor workforce in the Middle East.
+We use publicly available data from sources such as the U.S. Department of Labor, United Nations Development Programme, public media and civil society reports, and proprietary analysis provided by Verisk Maplecroft's team of human rights risk analytics experts.
+This includes the identification of unique regional risks, such as the significant migrant labor workforce in the Middle East and Southeast Asia.
 This analysis drives the creation of human rights risk scorecards that inform the development of our human rights action plans.

 Based on the specific risks identified, our global human rights team advises and supports colleagues across the business on additional due diligence tools.
-This due diligence, often implemented with independent human rights experts, may include further desk research, validated self-assessment questionnaires, audits, or human rights risk assessments at specific sites and supply sheds.
+This due diligence, often implemented with independent human rights experts, may include further desk research, validated self-assessment questionnaires, audits, or human rights risk assessments at specific sites and supply sheds, and longer-term programs and collaborations.
+If forced labor risks are identified through this process, plans are developed to address them, as well as to support supplier capabilities and to track progress over time.